skip to content

 Cambridge Cardiovascular

-The British Heart Foundation (BHF) has awarded the University of Cambridge £6 million to expand and accelerate its pioneering work through the Cambridge BHF Centre of Research Excellence.
+The British Heart Foundation (BHF) has awarded the University of Cambridge £5 million to expand and accelerate its pioneering work through the Cambridge BHF Centre of Research Excellence 2024-2029.

-The renewed Centre (2019-2024) is led by Prof Martin Bennett and managed byDr Jane Sugars, and brings together 32 world-leading research groups across the University of Cambridge, Wellcome Sanger Institute, Babraham Institute and MRC Mitochondrial Biology, Biostatistics & Epidemiology Units.
+The renewed Centre is led by Prof Martin Bennett and managed byDr Jane Sugars with assistance from Denise Hatherly and brings together 20 world-leading research groups across the University of Cambridge and several interdisciplinary institutes: Wellcome Trust Sanger Institute, the Wellcome-MRC Cambridge Stem Cell Institute, the MRC Mitochondrial Biology Unit , the Institute of Metabolic Science and THIS Institute.

 The Centre provides a focus for cardiovascular researchers in Cambridge and strengthens internal collaborations through funding for studentships, fellowships, and pilot projects.
 It also supports the integration of research groups within the new Victor Phillip Dahdaleh Heart and Lung Research Institute (HLRI)